BHFock/git-cl/docs/design-notes.md

 The logic in [clutil_check_unstash_conflicts_optimized](https://github.com/BHFock/git-cl/blob/19576c5a9eed0749aec9a344a0a70614caeb9b50/git-cl#L718) helps to mitigate opportunities for conflicts during unstash operations.
 It is designed for the expected use case "stash→branch→unstash" and should only flag conflicst that would actually prevent [git stash pop](https://git-scm.com/docs/git-stash#Documentation/git-stash.txt-pop--index-q--quietstash) from succeeding.

+Technically this is achieved by asking for Git status codes and comparing them against a lookup table ([UNSTASH_STATUS_ANALYSIS](link)) of allowed states.
+The function [clutil_analyze_file_status_for_unstash()](link) uses this table to categorize each 2-character Git status code as either safe or conflicting, with fallback logic for edge cases not covered in the table.

+A key insight is that missing files are actually *ideal* for unstashing since `git stash pop` will restore them without conflict.
+This counterintuitive logic distinguishes git-cl's conflict detection from general Git conflict checkers that might flag missing files as problems.

+The algorithm differentiates between actual blocking conflicts (untracked files that would be overwritten, working directory modifications) and safe states (staged changes, clean files) that won't prevent unstash operations.
+For example, files with staged changes are considered safe because `git stash pop` can merge with staged content, while untracked files are flagged as conflicts because they would block file restoration.

+When conflicts are detected, [clutil_suggest_workflow_actions()](link) provides actionable suggestions tailored to the git-cl workflow rather than generic Git advice.
+This helps users understand how to resolve issues in the specific context of the stash→branch→unstash pattern, offering concrete commands for different conflict types.

 ##### Stash categorization rules